George Harrison: Later life and death: 1997–2001

+Attack at Friar Park: 1999

 On 30 December 1999, Harrison and his wife Olivia were attacked at their home, Friar Park.
-Michael Abram, a 34-year-old man suffering from paranoid schizophrenia, broke in and attacked Harrison with a kitchen knife, puncturing a lung and causing head injuries before his wife incapacitated the assailant by striking him repeatedly with a fireplace poker and a lamp.
+The perpetrator was 34-year-old paranoid schizophrenic man Michael Abram, who broke in and attacked Harrison with a kitchen knife, puncturing a lung and causing head injuries before he was incapacitated by Harrison's wife, who struck him repeatedly with a fireplace poker and a lamp.
 Harrison later commented, "I felt exhausted and could feel the strength draining from me.
 I vividly remember a deliberate thrust to my chest.
 I could hear my lung exhaling and had blood in my mouth.
-I believed I had been fatally stabbed."
+I believed I had been fatally stabbed".
 Following the attack, Harrison was hospitalised with more than 40 stab wounds, and part of his punctured lung was removed.
 He released a statement soon afterwards regarding his assailant: "He wasn't a burglar, and he certainly wasn't auditioning for the Traveling Wilburys.
 Adi Shankara, an Indian historical, spiritual and groovy-type person, once said, 'Life is fragile like a raindrop on a lotus leaf.'
 And you'd better believe it."
-Upon being released from a mental hospital in 2002 after less than three years in state custody, Abram said "If I could turn back the clock, I would give anything not to have done what I did in attacking George Harrison, but looking back on it now, I have come to understand that I was at the time not in control of my actions.
+Upon being released from a psychiatric institution in 2002, Abram said: "If I could turn back the clock, I would give anything not to have done what I did in attacking George Harrison, but looking back on it now, I have come to understand that I was at the time not in control of my actions.
 I can only hope the Harrison family might somehow find it in their hearts to accept my apologies."

+The injuries inflicted on Harrison during the home invasion were downplayed by his family in their comments to the press.
+Having seen Harrison looking so healthy beforehand, those in his social circle believed that the attack brought about a change in him and was the cause for his cancer's return.